-Sushi is delicious dead fish.
+Sushi is a delicious dead fish.
 And delicious dead fish float deliciously.
-So it makes sense that Rossi’s newest pow split is a flotation master, starving for deep, fluffy white stuff to roar through.
+So it makes sense that the Rossignol Sushi Splitboard, their newest pow split is a flotation master, starving for deep, fluffy white stuff to roar through.
 This may not be the most versatile split in your quiver — but when the conditions are right, Rossi’s 145cm wonder is the one most likely to make you feel like you’re flying.

 At the same time, the super short tail means your heel digs in while your fat nose is popped up.
 Long story short, it’ll take some getting used to.
 I wouldn’t recommend it for big, steep tours or long (8 hours+) days.
 But for your pow hot laps when you’re not looking for high-danger super-committing tours, it’s the split most likely to spread that shred-smile across your face.

 Like most of my generation, I got into snowboarding from surfing.
 I wanted to recreate on snow that sensation I got on the waves.
 So ask me how the Sushi flies through a white alpine ocean.
 Ask me about laying in a deep carve, sending an ivory barrel over my head.
 Ask me about that mini-spine I hit at full speed, snapping a super-aggressive off-the-lip completely behind me before straightening out for the tight shot down between rocky spine and trees.

 But also ask me about how the XV Magtek held edge and speed on the hardpack.
 Ask me about how the cambered bottom made this a pow board that still turns, that doesn’t crap out like other rockered soft-specific planks.